Delos Underwater Survey (2014-16)

 Delos underwent rapid economic development after 167 BCE, when the Romans granted the port of Delos “duty-free” status under Athenian dominion and turned it into a commercial base connecting the eastern and western Mediterranean.
 Additionally, the strait between Delos and Rheneia was one of the major routes in the Aegean.
 Though the discovery of late Hellenistic shipwrecks is not surprising, the shipwreck of the Roman period points to the continuation of trading activity at Delos—and corroborates recent research on the Roman phase of the island.

 After the conclusion of the 3-year underwater survey around Delos, a new 5-year project has been instituted in collaboration with the French School in Athens.
-The aim of the new 5-year project is to continue the underwater survey around Delos conduct a shipwreck survey around Delos and Rheneia as well as a geological investigation around the two islands.
+The aim of the new 5-year project is three-fold: 1) to document, study and excavate the submerged areas of the main harbor of Delos (heavily disturbed by structures built in the 19th and 20th centuries), in order to understand the ways in which the harbors and coastal areas of the island accommodated the Delian emporium; 2) to conduct an underwater survey for the location of shipwrecks around the two islands in order to identify the trading networks of late Hellenistic and Roman Delos; and 3) to conduct a geomorphological investigation and bathymetric mapping around Delos and Rheneia in order to further comprehend the maritime landscape of the two islands.
 The collaborating institutions in this new phase of the underwater investigation of Delos and Rheneia will be the Ephorate of Underwater Antiquities, the French School in Athens, the National Hellenic Research Foundation and the Hellenic Centre for Marine Research.